-Since identity theft tends to start as a financial crime in most cases, the most important part of clearing up the damage is fixing credit report errors or unauthorized charges and accounts opened in your name.
+If your identity has been stolen, then it's possible that your credit has been compromised.
+Part of clearing up the damage is fixing credit report errors or unauthorized charges and accounts opened in your name.

-Prepare to be patient as you work through these steps for each mistake or error on your credit report.
-It's going to be a time-consuming process.
-And just because you dispute a credit entry doesn't mean that the credit reporting agency will find in your favor.
+Prepare to be patient as you work through these steps for each error on your credit report; just because you dispute a credit entry doesn't mean that the credit reporting agency will rule in your favor.
 Sometimes, you might have to be firm to get someone at the credit reporting agency to listen.

 Keep Records of Everything

-One more thing: Keep records of everything.
 Keep copies of all the documents you collect as you work through the process of discovering and repairing the damage that has been done.
-Keep copies of all of the police reports that you file, and all of the letters that you send out to credit reporting agencies, credit card companies, banks, medical institutions, or anyone else.
+That includes copies of all the reports you file and all the letters that you send out to credit reporting agencies, credit card companies, banks, or medical institutions.

-It's also smart to keep a record of the people that you talk to, with notes about the conversation.
-A spiral bound notebook works best for keeping a call log.
-Divide each page into columns for the date, the name of the company, the name of the person you spoke with, contact information for that person (as well as any identifying information like extensions or employee numbers), and a column for notes.
+It's also smart to keep a record of the people that you talk to regarding the identity theft, with notes about each conversation.
+Keep a log by creating columns for the date, the name of the company, the name of the person you spoke with, contact information for that person (as well as any identifying information like extensions or employee numbers), and notes.